 Unlike grinders with ceramic burrs, the Lido 3’s steel burrs cannot be cleaned with water, as they can rust if not dried properly.
 Stick to brushing old coffee grounds out of the crevices between the burrs and you should be fine.
 (5)

-Although this grinder is certainly more portable than the Lido 2, it still is quite a bit larger and heavier than other portable hand grinders.
-If you need a grinder to be your go-to travel companion, you may want to check out the Porlex Mini or Comandante.
+You like to travel super light – Although the Lido 3 is more portable than the Lido 2, it’s still larger and heavier than other portable hand grinders.
+If you’re looking for a go-to travel grinder, check out the Porlex Mini.

-While the tinted plastic and sleek, cylindrical design of the Lido 3 may be exactly what you vibe with, we get it if you don’t love the aesthetic of this grinder.
-Call it shallow, but we love visual harmony in our coffee set-up!
-For more artfully designed alternatives, take a look at the Zassenhaus Santiago Coffee Mill, the Handground Precision Grinder, and the Comandante C40 MKIII.
+You want a different aesthetic – Maybe the tinted plastic and sleek cylindrical design of the Lido 3 is your vibe, but if not, there are plenty of more artfully designed alternatives.
+Take a look at the Zassenhaus Santiago Coffee Mill, the Handground Precision Grinder, and the Comandante C40 MKIII.

 The updates on the Lido 3 from the earlier Lido 2 make it far more portable, but it is still a large hand grinder and has some weight to it.
 That being said, it produces a fantastic grind that is both consistent and precise across a wide range of grind settings.